MiSTer-devel/MkDocs_MiSTer/docs/basics/input.md

 MiSTer has support for a wide variety of input devices.
 It also has options to configure these devices to fit your needs in addition to several quality of life features across most, sometimes all, cores.
 Here is a breakdown of some special configurations for various input devices like spinners, gamepads, joysticks, and keyboards.

-MiSTer has a set of standard features for USB gaming controllers:
+MiSTer has a set of standard features for USB/Bluetooth gaming controllers:

-* Up to 6 player support
 * Auto Fire
 * Mouse emulation from your joystick
+* Up to 6 player support

 ## Default Joystick Player Assignment Method

-Up to 6 player controllers are supported (depending on core):

 * After a core starts, press a button on any connected controller to make it the Player 1 gamepad/joystick
 * Press a button on a second controller to make it the Player 2 joystick (if supported by the core)